-The academic achievement of all students grades K-8 will be assessed using the following metrics and achievement targets.
+The academic achievement of all students grades 2-11 will be assessed using the following metrics and achievement targets.

-GRADES METRICS ACHIEVEMENT TARGETS Grades K-8 (fall and spring NWEA testing) The average grade-level scores in reading and math as measured by the Measure of Academic Progress (MAP) by NWEA Students enrolled for three or more years will on average achieve scores equal to or greater than the grade-level reading and math college readiness achievement targets identified in this schedule.
+GRADES METRICS ACHIEVEMENT TARGETS Grades 2-8 NWEA The average grade-level scores in reading and math as measured by the Measure of Academic Progress (MAP) by NWEA Students enrolled for three or more years will on average achieve scores equal to or greater than the grade-level reading and math college readiness achievement targets identified in this schedule.
 Grade 3-8 State Accountability Test (M-STEP and PSAT at Contract start date) Percentage of students proficient on State Accountability Test Students enrolled for threeor more years will on average achieve scores equal to or greater than proficiency score identified by the State.
+Grades 9-11 The average grade-level Students enrolled for three State Accountability Test for grades 9 and 10 scores in reading and math as measured by State or more consecutive years will on average achieve scores equal to or greater than (PSAT and PSAT/NMSQT at Contract start date) Accountability Test. the grade-level reading and math college readiness achievement targets identified by State.
+State Accountability Test for grade 11 by State.